arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_admin_status.md

 @RESTSTRUCT{maintenance,get_admin_status_server_info,boolean,required,}
 Whether the maintenance mode is enabled.

+@RESTSTRUCT{phase,get_admin_status_server_info,string,required,}
+Name of the lifecycle phase the instance is currently in.
+Normally one of `"in prepare"`, `"in start"`, `"in wait"`, `"in shutdown"`, `"in stop"`, or `"in unprepare"`.

+@RESTSTRUCT{feature,get_admin_status_server_info,string,required,}
+Internal name of the feature that is currently being prepared, started, stopped or unprepared.

+@RESTSTRUCT{recoveryTick,get_admin_status_server_info,number,required,}
+Current recovery sequence number value, if the instance is currently recovering.
+If the instance is already past the recovery, this attribute will contain the last handled recovery sequence number.

 @RESTSTRUCT{persistedId,get_admin_status_server_info,string,required,}
 The persisted ID, e. g. `"CRDN-e427b441-5087-4a9a-9983-2fb1682f3e2a"`.
 *Cluster only* (Agents, Coordinators, and DB-Servers).